Motif Diversity in Human Liver ChIP-seq Data Using MAP-Elites: Results

 \subsection{Comparison with MEME}

-MEME typically identifies a single high-fitness motif per subset, but fitness degrades across subsequent motifs as MEME progressively extracts patterns from residual and increasingly heterogeneous signal.
-This behavior is reflected in the higher variance of MEME’s average fitness across subsets.
-In contrast, MAP-Elites maintains a diverse population of high-quality motifs throughout the search by explicitly preserving elites across behavioral characterizations.
-As shown in Table~\ref{tab:summary-results}, MAP-Elites recovers multiple motifs with fitness comparable to MEME’s strongest solutions while exhibiting more stable average performance across subsets.
-Importantly, the primary distinction between methods is not peak fitness but representational capacity: while MEME yields a single dominant hypothesis per subset, MAP-Elites exposes structured families of competitive motifs spanning distinct biological trade-offs.
+MEME identifies a single dominant motif per subset, with subsequent motifs degrading as residual signal is extracted.
+In contrast, MAP-Elites maintains a diverse set of high-quality motifs across descriptor-defined regions.
+As shown in Table~\ref{tab:summary-results}, MAP-Elites recovers multiple motifs with fitness comparable to MEME’s strongest solutions while exhibiting more stable average performance.
+The key distinction is representational capacity: MEME yields a single hypothesis, while MAP-Elites exposes structured families of competitive motifs.

-Figure~\ref{fig:motif-logos} provides a qualitative comparison between motifs discovered by MAP-Elites and those produced by MEME.
-While MEME returns a single dominant motif per subset, MAP-Elites exposes multiple motif variants spanning a range of specificity and coverage.
-The corresponding sequence logos reveal distinct positional preferences and degrees of degeneracy among high-fitness motifs, illustrating how illumination preserves structured alternatives that would be collapsed into a single consensus solution by optimization.
+Figure~\ref{fig:motif-logos} shows the highest-fitness ME.CO motif alongside the MEME motif.
+These two are shown as the closest matches to canonical CTCF binding structure; additional MAP-Elites motifs from other descriptor spaces are omitted for space but included in quantitative and biological analysis.

+To assess biological validity, motifs were compared against the JASPAR CORE vertebrate database using Tomtom (MEME Suite motif comparison tool) \cite{gupta2007SimilarityBetweenMotifs,jaspar2026}.
+The MEME motif produced the strongest match to known CTCF profiles (best q-value $\approx 2.8 \times 10^{-12}$, overlap up to 19), while the best ME.CO motif also matched canonical CTCF with high significance (q-value $\approx 4.1 \times 10^{-10}$, overlap 15 to 16).
+Motifs from ME.SP and ME.RB likewise aligned to CTCF, though with weaker similarity (ME.SP: $10^{-7}$ to $10^{-5}$; ME.RB: $10^{-5}$ to $10^{-2}$).
+These results confirm that recovered motifs reflect CTCF binding structure rather than optimization artifacts.